SEMICeu/documentation/editorial_flow.md

    Then the artefacts from the generated repository in the directory `/doc/core-vocabulary/core-person/` are copied into this directory.
    Committing this will make the content available to the public.

-   **In the recording:** Since the `baptismal name` is a new property, and thus got a new PURI assigned, the editor has to publish the content in the PURIS content repository [uri.semic.eu-puris](https://github.com/SEMICeu/uri.semic.eu-puris).
-   The editor extracts from the generated RDF artefact the triples that are relating to the new property, and stores these in a file with the name 'baptismalName'.
-   A variant for the RDF serialisation ntriples, turtle, and RDF/XML, with the corresponding file extensions, is then created, using one of the many RDF serialisation tools.
-In the video an online web tool is used.
-   The editor will commit these files in the directory `releases/m8g` in the PURIs content repository *uri.semic.eu-puris*.
-   For demonstration purposes the file created during the video are stored in the branch `example`, e.g. [baptismalName.ttl](https://github.com/SEMICeu/uri.semic.eu-puris/blob/example/releases/m8g/baptismalName.ttl).